Spider101/Visual-Semantic-Alignments/README.md

 ## Dataset

 We will be combining information from the [Visual Genome dataset](http://visualgenome.org) and the dataset built as part of the [A Hierarchical Approach for Generating Descriptive Image Paragraphs](https://arxiv.org/pdf/1611.06607.pdf).
 To be more precise, we will be utilizing the bounding boxes and corresponding region descriptions from the former and the paragraph captions from the latter.
+This combined dataset will be a list of objects (19561) each having the following structure: `{"id" : int , "url": str, "paragraph": str , "regions": []}`.
+The *regions* key has a list of regions corresponding to that image in the following format: `{"image_id": "region_id": int, "x": int, "y": int, "height": int, "width": int, "phrase": str}`

 ## Prerequisites